explodinglabs/iko/README.md

 It extends [Sqitch](https://sqitch.org/) providing simple [commands](/COMMANDS.md) for creating and performing migrations.

-For example, `ply create-schema api` generates a migration to create an `api` schema.
+For example -- `ply create-schema api` generates a migration to create an `api` schema.

+Sqitch is available as `ply sqitch`.
+Some common Sqitch commands are aliased though, for example `ply deploy` is an alias for `ply sqitch deploy`.

 ## Installation